Home Energy Parties – Making Homes Cosier

 • Warm air rises, if it can escape through the loft the house acts like a giant chimney, and draws cold air through low level cracks.

-For the Home Energy Party test the bathroom and kitchen fans and the fireplace were sealed up and Gervase, the air tightness expert, sealed the front door to pressurize the house.
+For the Home Energy Party test the bathroom and kitchen fans and the fireplace were sealed up and Gervase, People Powered Retrofit’s air tightness expert, sealed the front door to pressurize the house.
 He calculated that the total sum of the leakage holes in the house would be equivalent to a circular hole about 40cm in diameter.
 This house is better than the average but that’s still a lot of gaps for the cold to seep in!

 Armed with thermal imaging cameras we explored the whole house.
 The cameras show changes in temperature so we could clearly see cold spots.
 We found cracks and holes in the walls, gaps around doors and windows and patches where loft insulation was missing.